-In 2018, the average tax refund was almost $2,900.
+In recent years, the average tax refund was almost $3,400.
 According to a study conducted by J.P.
 Morgan Chase Institute, many people wait for their tax refund, so they can pay for medical expenses not covered by insurance.
 For example, close to one-third of people spent part of their tax refund at the dentist.
 Another 40% of medical spending from tax refunds went to chiropractors, optometrists, nursing service providers, and medical laboratories.

 Give Yourself a Raise

 If your tax refund is several thousand dollars, it means you’ve overpaid taxes all year.
 By adjusting your withholding allowances on your W-4 form at work, you could increase the size of your paycheck right away.

 Ask your human resources manager or your boss for a new W-4 form.
 It should take you just a couple of minutes to complete.
 There’s a worksheet that goes with the form to help you decide how many withholding allowances to claim.
 If you still have questions, contact your local tax professional for advice on withholdings.

 If you do adjust your withholdings, this means your tax refund next year will be smaller, but your paychecks will be a bit bigger throughout the year.

 Recently enacted tax law changes mean many Americans will see a bit more money each month.
 If you decide to change your withholdings to increase that amount, make a plan for the extra money that includes paying down your debts in a timely manner and saving for unexpected expenses.

 More Tax Return Resources